iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 tiov1azf4469g720ea3pzgtctz7tm9ema7kgft7pyqf
 ```

-## Get some IOV tokens on my account
+## Get Some IOV Tokens On My Account

 We are connected to iov-lovenet (testnet), so we can use iov faucet to get some tokens